 Body fat percentage is a measure of fitness level since it is the only body measurement that directly calculates a person’s relative body composition without regard to height or weight.

-It is used to determine whether a person has a healthy body weight for their height and indicate their body fat (fat-to-muscle ratio).
+It determines whether a person has a healthy body weight for their height and indicates their body fat (fat-to-muscle ratio).

 An ideal body fat percentage depends on age and gender.